 Medi-Cal Eligibility

-One of the EW's responsibilities is to explore actual and potential Medi-Cal needs of each applicant/recipient, and assist the recipient in arranging for needed health care from the appropriate sources.
+One of the EW's responsibilities is to explore actual and potential Medi-Cal needs of each client and assist the client in arranging for needed health care from the appropriate sources.

-Frequently there are instances in which cash aid is not authorized until the month following the month of application.
-Even though cash is not authorized until the 2nd month, Medi-Cal should be authorized for that initial month, if eligible.
+Frequently, there are instances in which cash aid is not authorized until the month following the month of application.
+Even though cash is not authorized until the second month, Medi-Cal should be authorized for that initial month, if eligible.

 Retro Medi-Cal